islamabdaljawad/Talbat-Order-Success-Rate-Analysis/README.md

-Here is an updated version of the README file for your project on GitHub, using "Talbat" instead of "ecommerce":

----

 # Talbat Order Success Rate Analysis

 This project focuses on analyzing and improving the success rate of orders placed on the Talbat platform.
 It explores various factors contributing to the success or failure of orders, such as payment methods, customer mistakes, fraud, geographic regions, and time-based patterns.
 Based on the findings, the project provides actionable recommendations to enhance order success rates, improve operational efficiency, and offer a better user experience.